fex01/servicenow-notes/sn-discovery.md

       - View the system log using Node Log File Browser
 - Identification - Review
   - Third phase of Discovery
-  - Devices, such as computers, use a Hardware Rule under Identifiers to reconcile Cl entries
+  - Devices, such as computers, use a Hardware Rule under Identifiers to reconcile CI entries
   - Identifier entries are assigned to tables, such as Hardware [cmdb_ci_hardware], along with Criterion attributes (fields) to determine the uniqueness of a device
   - Criterion attributes are assigned a priority to determine which value will be used to uniquely identify a device
-  - If a device is not found in a table with the criterion field values, the device will be considered a unique record and will be inserted as a new Cl record
+  - If a device is not found in a table with the criterion field values, the device will be considered a unique record and will be inserted as a new CI record
   - If there are duplicate records, Discovery will only update the record that was created first and flag the newer records as duplicates.
 A de-duplication task will be created
   - Identifiers
-    - All > Discovery Definition > Cl Identification > Identifiers
+    - All > Discovery Definition > CI Identification > Identifiers
     - for example Hardware Rule
       - It is important to ensure a device has a value in the same fields that correspond to the identifier entries defined by Discovery
       - Typically, serial number is an important field used to reconcile a device